zachwieja/2LiftStudios/README.md

 Sorting, if enabled, is done as a function of the polyphony.
 All included polyphonic channels, as described above, are sorted before sending them to the output.
 The default order is _None_ and no sorting occurs.
 The other two sort orders are _Ascending_ and _Descending_.
 Channels are sorted and assigned channels starting from zero.
 Pressing the sort button multiple times toggles the sort order.

 Sorting is useful for finding the highest or lowest V/OCT and as input to arpeggiators.
 Sorting polyphonic audio rate signals is possible - though perhaps less useful.

+## <a name="polyq"></a> PolyQ
+Is comprised of two polyphonic quantizers.
+Each quantizer takes a polyphonic input _chord_, and a second polyphonic input representing values that are quantized to the values in the input _chord_.
+The quantized values are emitted on the polyphonic output.

+### Mode
+The module supports four modes: _CLOSEST\_DOWN_, _DOWN_, _CLOSEST\_UP_, and _UP_.
+The _CLOSEST_ modes quantizes to the closest pitch from the input _chord_.
+In the case where the input value lands precisely between two values, then the its takes the lower or higher value depending on the mode, _CLOSEST\_DOWN_ or _CLOSEST\_UP_ respectively.
+For instance, if the input _chord_ contains the notes C4 and E4, and the input to be quantized is D4, then the _\_DOWN_ or _\_UP_ designation determines the result.
+The _DOWN_ and _UP_ modes, quantize to the next lowest or next highest value respectively.
+For instance,  if the polyphonic _chord_ contains the values C4 and G4, and the mode is _DOWN_, then the values C4 through F#4 all quantize to C4,  and the values G#4 through B4 all quantize to G4.

+### Octave
+Each quantizer in the module has its own _OCTAVE_ parameter.
+The value can be in the range -5 to +5, and is added to the quantized value.

 ## <a name="probs"></a> ProbS
 ProbS produces a random sequence of notes based on a weighted distribution.
 ProbS allows setting of up to six _WEIGHT_ values that define a probability distribution.
 For instance, setting four _WEIGHT_ values to 1, 2, 3, and 4 results in a total weight of 10 and a probability of 1/10th, 2/10ths, 3/10ths and 4/10ths respectively.
 At each _CLOCK_, a random number is generated, and a corresponding _OFFSET_ value is chosen based on the probabilty distribution.
 ProbS has two modes which can be set using the _MODE_ parameter.